Journey to the East – Buddhist Art Across Cultures

 The Middle Way

 Siddhartha set about teaching them what he had learned.
 He encouraged his disciples to follow a path he called “The Middle Way”.
 It is a path of balance rather than extremism.
 Shakyamuni presented himself as a teacher and not as a god or object of worship.
-Traditional accounts say that he died at the age of eighty.
-When the Buddha died, he attained parinirvana or a state of nirvana after death.
+Traditional accounts say that he died at the age of 80.
+When the Buddha died, he attained parinirvana, or a state of nirvana after death.

 The artist depicted the Buddha facing westward in a final trance after a long life of teaching.
 In the painting, the golden body of the Buddha bears the marks of his way to enlightenment.
-For example, short curls in his head show his ascetic life.
+For example, the short curls on his head show his ascetic life.
 Elongated earlobes adorned with heavy jewelry reflect his birth as a prince.
 The ushnisha and urna attest to his penetrating wisdom.

 In contrast with the image of Buddha, those witnessing the Buddha’s parinirvana reveal their own imperfect level of enlightenment.
 It is shown in the extent of their grief.
 Men and women of every class, joined by more than thirty animals, are weeping bitterly.
 Shaven-headed disciples also mourn, as do the multi-limbed Hindu deities and guardians.
 Finally, they started to follow the Buddha’s teaching.
-Even the blossoms of the sala trees change the hue as Queen Maya descends weeping from the upper right.
+Even the blossoms of the sala trees change their hue as Queen Maya descends weeping from the upper right.